 Korean-Canadian Bass Won Cho is in demand for both concert and operatic repertoire worldwide, thanks to his energetic voice and strong stage presence, appearing with many of the opera houses and orchestras of the U.S., Canada, Europe, Middle East, and his native Korea.
 Critics hailed Cho's performances as "Expertly played whose deep tones vibrate the seats", "One wished the score let him sing his overcoat aria twice", "Won Cho steal(s) the show", "Deep resonant mellifluous sound", "He sang with a grave, classic beauty", "A particularly dark, melodic yet rafter-ringing bass that is worth the price of admission all by itself."
 His recent engagements include Beethoven's 9th Symphony at Winter Park Bach Festival, Colline in La Bohème with Anchorage Opera, Messiah in Fort Meyers and Orlando, FL, his Carnegie Hall debut in Mid America Productions' Mozart Requiem, Lord Nelson Mass and Bruckner's Te Deum with Palm Beach Symphony, Basilio in Il Barbiere di Siviglia with Helena Symphony and with Anchorage Opera, Mercury Opera Rochester, and Lakeland Opera (FL), Brahms Requiem at Winter Park Bach Festival in Orlando, Jesus in St. John Passion with The Bach Festival of Central Florida, season-opening concert singing Bach Cantata for The Florida Orchestra, recital at Korean Cultural Service, NY, sponsored by Korea Music Foundation, concerts in Luxembourg, Strasbourg France, and Korea.
-He was the 3rd prize winner of The 31st Vincenzo Bellini International Opera Competition in Italy where Dame Joan Sutherland was the chair adjudicator, 1st prize winner of The Artist International Music Competition in Toronto, Canada, and a Regional Finalist at The Metropolitan Opera's National Council Audition.
+He was the 3rd prize winner of The A1st International Music Competition in Toronto, Canada, and a Regional Finalist at The Metropolitan Opera's National Council Audition.
 Additional honors and awards he has received include prizes from The Amici Vocal Competition, Operafest! of New Hampshire competition, and Hohenberg-Scheidt Opera Fellowship from The University of Memphis.
-Won Cho studied at Manhattan School of Music, Boston University, and University of Memphis.
-He has served as a faculty at Vianden I
+Won Cho studied at Manhattan School of Music, Boston University of Memphis.
+He has served as a faculty at Vianden International Music Festival, University of Northern Iowa (Voice), State University of Memphis.
+He has served as a faculty at Vianden International Mu